cdrummey216/whoami/artofliving.md

 * water exists and it is a foundational element of our reality. it is also an ideal.
 * water is old and tributary. who can say how and when water is complete? //binary state of incomplete/complete. water is incomplete because cannot define an end. always moving

+The value of oneness is in placidity of mind, a stillness born out of understanding the whole self and its place in the world.

 ## Properties of Water

 * Water is polar.
 Water molecules are polar, with partial positive charges on the hydrogens, a partial negative charge on the oxygen, and a bent overall structure.
 This is because oxygen is more electronegative, meaning that it is better than hydrogen at attracting electrons.